15 Christmas things to do in New York City

 During a trip to New York at Christmas time you must make time in your schedule to attend the legendary Radio City Christmas Spectacular, a magical Christmas show that first premiered in 1933 and has become a true tradition at this time of year.

-It really is as spectacular as the name says it is!
+It really is as spectacular as the name says!
 A show of music, dance, humour and lights like the ones of yesteryear, starring the fantastic The Rockettes that will make you relive Christmas with the illusion of a child.
 A classic!

 Whenever I have the chance to go to New York at Christmas I don't miss it because the show changes every year and it's a real surprise.
-If you're travelling to the city with your family, I highly recommend it because the Radio City Christmas Spectacular is suitable for all ages and even the little ones will have a blast.
-You might even get the itch to spend a holiday among the theatres with this show - during Christmas, magic invades Broadway!
+If you're travelling with your family, I highly recommend it because the Radio City Christmas Spectacular is suitable for all ages and even the little ones will have a blast.
+During Christmas, magic invades Broadway!

 How to buy tickets?

-Whether it's for the Radio City Christmas Spectacular: or any other Broadway musical, it's best to buy your tickets online as early as possible because the theatres fill up and the box offices quickly hang the sold out sign for Christmas.
+Whether it's for Radio City Christmas Spectacular: or any other Broadway musical, it's best to buy your tickets online and as early as possible because the theatres fill up and the box offices quickly hang the sold out sign at Christmas time.

 Moreover, by booking online you can choose the place you like and in some cases the prices are cheaper than at the theatres' box offices.
 Don't hesitate, buying your tickets online is easy, safe and fast.